websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication.md

 Any Liferay DXP node that will read from a local cluster's follower indexes and write through a separate connection to the remote cluster's leader indexes, must have the CCR module installed.
 This module is available with your LES subscription.

-Though all DXP nodes will have the CCR module installed, those that read and write from the same cluster only need to configure a normal REMOTE mode connection to the Elasticsearch cluster.
+Those DXP cluster nodes that read and write from the same cluster only need to configure a normal REMOTE mode connection to the Leader Elasticsearch cluster.

 ##  Liferay DXP: Decide Which Indexes to Replicate from the Remote Cluster